 Programs and Services

-The Gifted and Talented (GATE) program offers services for elementary, middle school, and high school students.
+The Advanced Academics and Talent Development program offers services for elementary, middle school, and high school students.
 At the elementary level, students are grouped together so teachers can readily meet their learning needs.
 In grades 7-8, accelerated math courses, pre-Advanced Placement courses, and enrichment experiences are prevalent.
-Similarly, GATE students at the high school may take Pre-Advanced and Advanced Placement courses, college classes offered at the high school or at neighboring colleges, and an expanse of enrichment opportunities.
+Similarly, students at the high school may take Pre-Advanced and Advanced Placement courses, college classes offered at the high school or at neighboring colleges, and an expanse of enrichment opportunities.

-Whether informally or formally identified, gifted elementary students are grouped together in a classroom with a teacher who has received training to meet most needs of gifted students.
-All elementary teachers in the district receive specific GATE training.
-They are skillful in meeting their GATE students' needs while differentiating curriculum and instruction for all students.
-For more information on differentiated instruction, please download our Differentiated Instruction for Gifted Students fact sheet.
+Whether informally or formally identified, elementary students who are identified as needing advanced academic services are grouped together in a classroom with a teacher who has received training to meet most needs of the students.
+All elementary teachers in the district receive specific training in advanced academics and talent development.
+They are skillful in meeting their students' needs while differentiating curriculum and instruction for all students.
+For more information on differentiated instruction, please download our Differentiated Instruction for Advanced Students fact sheet.

-Informally in grades 1-3, and formally in grades 4-6, gifted students are intentionally grouped together in classrooms.
-These gifted groups typically include 4-8 gifted students within a classroom of students with varying ability levels.
-Besides addressing their intellectual needs, this intentional grouping also helps gifted students meet their social and emotional needs as they work with their academic or intellectual peers.
+Informally in grades 1-3, and formally in grades 4-6, identified students are intentionally grouped together in classrooms.
+These groups typically include 4-8 students identified as needing advanced academics within a classroom of students with varying ability levels.
+Besides addressing their intellectual needs, this intentional grouping also helps students meet their social and emotional needs as they work with their academic peers.

-Each of the district's elementary schools has a lead teacher for the GATE program who coordinates building enrichment opportunities and staff training.
+Each of the district's elementary schools has a lead teacher who coordinates building enrichment opportunities and staff training.
 The lead teacher also organizes differentiated materials for classroom teachers to use with students during the school day.

 Acceleration Options for Students